African Violet Root Rot

 First, you will need to remove the plant from the pot and carefully rinse the roots off with water.

-If the roots are black and mushy, they are beyond saving and you will need to cut them off with a sharp knife.
+s are black and mushy, they are beyond saving and you will need to cut them off with a sharp knife.

 Once the roots have been cleaned, you will need to repot the plant in a new pot filled with fresh potting soil.